finanalyst/p6-Algorithm-Tarjan/README.md

 A perl6 implementation of Tarjan's algorithm for finding strongly connected components in a directed graph.

-More information can be found at wikipedia.org/wiki/Tarjan's_strongly_connected_components_algorithm
+More information can be found at wikipedia.org/wiki/Tarjan's_strongly_connected_components_algorithm.

+If there is a cycle, then it will be within a strongly connected component.
+This implies that the absence of strongly connected components (other than a node with itself) means there are no cycles.
+It is possible there may be no cycles, but a strongly connected component may still exist (if I have interpreted the theory correctly).
+I was interested in the absence of cycles.

 ```
 use Algorithm::Tarjan;